No Contact from Swedish Death Row Inmate Ahmadreza Djalali in Iran

 Share this article

 The latest sign of life came on June 23, after Israel attacked the notorious Evin prison in Tehran where Djalali had been held captive for over nine years.
-In a phone call with his family, the Swedish-Iranian father of two stated that he was unharmed, but that he, along with a large number of other prisoners, would be transferred to other prisons due to the attack.
+In a phone call with his family, the Swedish-Iranian father of two stated that he was unharmed, but that he, along with a large number of other prisoners, would be moved to other prisons, due to the attack.

-After the transfer, it is reported that he was taken to a new unknown location, without his fellow prisoners.
+After the move, it is reported that he was taken to a new, unknown location, without his fellow prisoners.

-The uncertainty about Djalali's whereabouts, or if he is even alive, puts his wife and children under extreme psychological pressure, says Lars Adaktusson, who is in close contact with the family.
+The uncertainty about not knowing where Djalali is, or if he is even alive, means that his wife and children are living under extreme psychological pressure, says Lars Adaktusson, who is in close contact with the family.

 Promised signs of life three times